AidiJackson/codecompanion/replit.md

 **CRITICAL FIX - REAL API RESULTS IN UI DISPLAY (August 10, 2025):** ✅ RESOLVED - Fixed the UI display to show actual API responses instead of simulation data.
 Updated timeline and artifact displays to filter for real API results only (is_real=True flag).
 Connected RealExecutionEngine to live UI updates using update_status() and add_agent_output() functions with real timestamps (19:30+).
 The system now clears simulation data and displays authentic AI-generated content with proper current timestamps, ensuring users see actual API results in the live collaboration interface.

+**DATABASE INFRASTRUCTURE IMPLEMENTATION (August 10, 2025):** ✅ COMPLETED - Comprehensive database infrastructure setup including SQLite database with proper schema, DatabaseManager class for all persistence operations, integration with agent outputs and timeline events, automatic session management, database dashboard with testing controls, and proper error handling.
+The system now provides persistence layer for artifacts, performance tracking, learning outcomes, and state management.
+All agent activities are automatically saved to database with quality scoring and performance metrics tracking.

 ## User Preferences

 Preferred communication style: Simple, everyday language.